 At the completion of the random access time from CE# active (t{CE}), address stable (t{ACC}), or OE# active (t{OE}), whichever occurs latest, the data outputs will provide valid read data from the currently active address map mode.
 If CE# remains Low and any of the A{MAX} to A4 address signals change to a new value, a new random read access begins.
 If CE# remains Low and OE# goes High the interface transitions to the Read with Output Disable state.
-If CE# remains Low, OE# goes to the Standby state.
+If CE# remains Low, OE# goes High, and WE# goes Low, the interface transitions to the Write state.
+If CE# returns High, the interface goes to the Standby state.
 Back to Back accesses, in which CE# remains Low between accesses, requires an address change to initiate the second access.

-See Asynchronous Read Operations on page 80.
+See Asynchronous Read Operations on page 75.